flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/screenshots/time_span.PNG" alt="Time span input field" width="200px">
 </div><br>

-The input field for time span, measured in seconds, represents the visible time interval on the x-axis.
+The Time span input field, measured in seconds, represents the visible time interval on the x-axis.
 Changing this value is purely for representational purposes and does not affect the size of the exported file or the values of the data represented.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>